Saudi clerics urge calm as village hit by Islamic State seethes

 The ministry said last month that it had arrested 93 suspected members of the group.

-(Additional reporting by Sam Wilkin; Editing by William Maclean and Robin Pomeroy)
+(Additional reporting by Sam Wilkin; Editing by William Maclean and Alison Williams)